meetvivek/EcomCart-Django/README.md

 - **Search Functionality**: Implemented a search feature to filter products by name.
 - **LocalStorage**: Utilized browser localStorage for maintaining cart state.
 - **Order Management**: Implemented backend order management with Django models.
+- **Admin Panel Customization**: Customized the Django admin panel to manage product data more efficiently.
+Added features like bulk category updates, inline editing of prices, and custom search fields.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.